Dutch styles of beer

 Tegenwoordige Staat der Vereenigde Nederlanden 1790

 This local city beer probably emerged to protect the local beer from the rising tide of export or 'strange' beers.
-Mentioned from early 14th century until the first Porter was made in England.
+Mentioned from early 14th century ('na allen ouden haercomen' after the old custom) until the first Porter was made in England.
 After that Poorter became synonymous to Porter and referred to the English beer.
+Poorter and Schipluyden beer form an old kind of classification, like white and brown beers, and later brewers will state the're making Burger and Scheepsbier (Civil and Shipsbeer).

 Naval beer was called Schipluyden in early times after the Dutch word for sailors.
 We encountered the name in old regulations.
 The long sea voyages to the West and East Indies meant an extra focus on durability.